nerds-with-keyboards/routerino/README.md

 ```

 You can override the default with `useTrailingSlash={false}` if you prefer URLs without trailing slashes.
 Either way, Routerino ensures search engines see consistent, canonical URLs.

+**Multi-domain deployments**: If your site is served from multiple domains, set `baseUrl` to the preferred domain to keep all canonical and og:url tags pointing to one place.
+For example, `<Routerino baseUrl="https://example.com" routes={routes} />` ensures search engines see one canonical domain even when the same page is reachable at example.net.

 ### Sitemap Generation